 Eriksson-Penker extensions (developed by H. E. Eriksson and M. Penker) provide a framework for UML business processing model extensions, to which an enterprise architect can add stereotypes and properties appropriate to their business.

-On the Diagram Toolbox, click on isplay the 'Find Toolbox Item' dialog and specify 'Eriksson-Penker Extensions'.
+On the Diagram Toolbox, click on Penker to display the 'Find Toolbox Item' dialog and specify 'Eriksson-Penker Extensions'.

-Ribbon Design > Diagram > Toolbox Keyboard Shortcuts Alt+5
+Ribbon Design > Diagram > Toolbox Keyboard Shortcuts Ctrl+Shift+3

 Toolbox Page